Foundational Convictions

 1. The causes of poverty are complex.
 More complex than most would like to admit.

-4. The participants we are privileged to walk with are “image-bearers” of God and they are worthy of our time, attention, and resourcing.
+5. Cornerstone program participants are “image-bearers” of God and they are worthy of the best of our time, attention, and resourcing.

-5. Cornerstone is not a church; we partner with and serve the Church.
-We endeavor to direct our participants to local church engagement.
+6. Cornerstone is not a church; we partner with and serve the Church.
+We intentionally direct our participants to local church engagement.

 Statement of Faith